Motor-taxi-master-rider/Thoughts/Document/Document_to_review.md

 _Pythonic Data Cleaning With NumPy and Pandas_
 <https://realpython.com/python-data-cleaning-numpy-pandas/>

-## Test automation framework thoughts and examples with Python, pytest and Jenkins
+_Test automation framework thoughts and examples with Python, pytest and Jenkins_  **sample project for pytest, jenkins and cookiecutter: https://github.com/davidemoro/cookiecutter-qa**
 <http://davidemoro.blogspot.se/2018/03/test-automation-python-pytest-jenkins.html>

 **How To Quickly Compute The Mandelbrot Set In Python**